THE BRAVEST GIRL

 — School Library Journal

-"Kathleen Ernst provides a vividly drawn story against a meticulously researched historical background that will raptly engage young readers from first page to last."
+"A vividly drawn story set against a meticulously researched historical background that will raptly engage readers."

 — Midwest Book Review